High Protein Pasta Salad With Orzo & Chicken

 5. Add the pasta, chicken, veggies, and basil to the bowl with the dressing.

-6. Toss everything until well coated, then taste and adjust the salt and pepper as needed.
+6. Toss the salad until well coated, then taste and adjust the salt and pepper.

 Helpful Tips & Variations